All Products

 FAQ

-How do I confirm that data for the request_predict_seconds_bucket metric is collected successfully?
+How do I confirm that the metrics for request_predict_seconds_bucket are being collected?

 1. Log on to the ARMS console.

-2. In the navigation pane on the left, click Integration Management.
-On the Integrated Environments page, click the Container Service tab.
-Click the name of the target container environment, and then click the Self-Monitoring tab.
+2. In the left navigation pane, click Integration Management.
+On the Integrated Environments page, click the Container Service tab, and then click the name of your cluster.
+Click the Self-Monitoring tab.

-3. In the navigation pane on the left, click Targets.
-If `default/sklearn-iris-svcmonitor/0 (1/1 up)` is displayed, the metric data is being collected successfully.
+3. In the left navigation pane, click Targets.
+If default/sklearn-iris-svcmonitor/0 (1/1 up) is listed, metric collection is working correctly.

 References